opencluster/design/Locks/Locks.md

 The requirement for the arbiter nodes, is that they can receive connections from all members of the cluster, although it should be noted that the arbiter nodes will not attempt to establish connections.
 A single arbiter node could service many many different clusters.

-## Quorum

-In any clustered solution, a big concern is a 'split-brain' scenario.
-Essentially this occurs if you have a situation where the clients can talk to the nodes, but something has happened that is stopping the nodes from talking to each other.
-In this case, the nodes assume that the other nodes have simply stopped working.
-You then end up with two independantly working clusters.
-When the problem is resolved, and those nodes are able to talk to each other again, it will be difficult to work out which state is correct, because both have been servicing clients.

-This is especially a problem in a locking service.
-As the point of the locking service is to ensure that certain things do not happen by multiple clients at the same time.
-But in this 'split-brain' scenario, that is exactly what is happening.

-To stop this from happening, you want to ensure that if either site goes offline, you are able to determine which is the appropriate one that keeps running.
-To do this, you should have an odd number of sites (but this doesn't help if most of the sites go offline at the same time).

-Another method is to have (one or more) arbiter nodes in other sites.
-Especially sites that you are not using yourself.
-Eg, if you have two physical data-center locations, you might have the arbiter nodes in one or more Amazon zones, and maybe other 'cloud' environments as well.

-*****

-When a lock is requested by a client, the server receiving the request will check the lock locally.
-If the lock is currently unset locally, then it will assume (for efficiency) that the rest of the cluster also does not have the lock set.
-It will send a message to all other servers adding the lock to the queues of each server.
-Since it is the first one in the queue, the other nodes will indicate that they have accepted the lock, and are provissionally ready to activate it.

-When a lock is requested, the server will send the lock request to all other nodes.

-If the same lock is being requested by more than one server, then it becomes a race to the one which has the majority.

-Question:
-	What happens if the lock requests are being driven by more than TWO servers, and none of the requests are able to reach a majority?
-Answer:
-	Once all the servers have responded, if the majority is not met, then the originating servers will compare their 64-bit server ID against the serverID of the other node that is in contention.
-To do this comparison, the server whose number is less than the other will be declared the winner.
-The other node will revert their request, and therefore a winner will result.
-Even if this happens out of order (ie, server A and B compare, and server C and B compare), once one starts reverting their locks, the deadlock will clear.

-	NOTE, the servers know they are in a deadlock, because they have received all the responces from the other servers.

-Question:
-	Is there an advantage in not making the lock active on the servers after the majority have accepted?
-Answer:
-	The majority is really only needed before returning the positive result to the client.
-It doesn't really matter if the server has activated a lock pre-maturely.
-Actually, it would be more work to re-concile an accepted but inactive lock.

-Question:
-	What happens if an originating node that is co-ordinating the set of a Lock goes offline in the middle of it?
-The other nodes will need to cancel the request, or continue on with it if the client is also connected to other nodes.
-Answer:
-	There is no magic answer here that I have found so far.
-It could be that during the lock process, since that node was the one making the Lock, if it fails, the other nodes may be able to tell that it has failed.
-The same will happen when unlocking a lock.
-Can we do it in a way that one server is not the one co-ordinating the lock?

-Question:
-	When a node has accepted a lock, it should send a message to all other nodes indicating that it has accepted the lock?
-That way ALL the nodes are aware of the quorum being met.
-When setting a lock, maybe there needs to be a timeout?
-When the originating node has sent a message back to the client that it has completed the lock, maybe it should send another message back to the cluster to indicate such.
-That way, when a server fails mid-lock, and the client is not informed, but the client is also connected to another locks server, the other locks server can take it upon itself to continue the locking process, and inform the client.
-Alternatively we can leave it to the client to follow-up if it doesn't get a responce, or if it loses heartbeat with a node.
-What if a client is only connected to one server?
-What then?
-If it loses connetivity with the node mid-lock, and the server cannot return a valid response?
-Then the lock needs to be removed.
-Which server initiates the removal?
-What would be the ramifications if multiple servers initiate the removal.

-Question:
-	What happens if a lock is set, unlocked quickly, and another node sets teh same lock right after.
-This means that the sync process will need to be able to catch up.
-System should be able to handle very rapid locking and unlocking.

-Question:
-	When a lock is set, and other clients are waiting for the lock, then they essentially queue up.
-Should we sync the queue amongst all the nodes? or essentially the server that initially received the request waits for the lock to be unset, and then a free-for-all happens to be the next in the queue?
-It should be predictable which clients receive the lock.
-The only way to do that, is to sync the request queue.
-Maybe the locking process, and the queuing can be in the same operation.
-The various syncing modes will play a part in how effective either method is.
-If you have a system where you have a large number of nodes, as well as a rapid lock/unlock process, then you want the sync and the queue to be quick.
-The quorum method will also be better in situations where some nodes are fast, but others are either slower or have significantly higher latency and take time to catch up.
-Ensuring that all nodes are in sync before granting the lock means that the slowest node to respond is the best you will get.

 ## Handling non-quorum clusters.

 Since a quorum typically requires the ability to obtain a majority, it is difficult to do when there are less than 3 server nodes.
 So in clusters that have less than 3 nodes, it will behave slightly different.
 It will essentially go into active/passive mode.
 Clients will be informed that the cluster is in active/passive mode, and that they should connect to both nodes, but send all requests to one (although they dont have to).  if the 2 nodes are able to talk to each other, then they will remain in the same state.
-Clients taht are able to talk to the passive, but not to the active one, will be able to send requests to the passive.
+Clients that are able to talk to the passive, but not to the active one, will be able to send requests to the passive.
 Clients will also inform the server that it is unable to communicate with the active.
 If the passive is unable to talk to the active, and the clients are saying they cannot talk to the active, then the passive will become the active node.
 The clients will be informed that the passive node has now become active.
 And if any clients (who are connected to both), are still able to talk to the active, they will be told that the other server is now active, and they will inform the previously-active server that the now-active server has taken over the role.
 The now-passive server will be in a 'fault' status, and when it manages to connect to the other node, it will have to go in catch-up mode.
 When everything is in sync, the preferred active (that is currently passive, and faulted) will try and promote itself back to normal running state.